The Secret Jewish History of The Who

-Editor’s Note: In honor of Pete Townshend’s 77th birthday, we revisit his band’s Jewish history that we first looked into in 2015.
+Editor’s Note: Pete Townshend turns 75 today.
+In honor of that occasion, we look back at his band’s secret Jewish history, which we first explored in 2015.

 A deeper examination of who Pete Townshend is, which he provides in his aptly titled autobiography, “Who I Am,” reveals a man who, while not Jewish himself, has great empathy for the Jewish people and who sees the world very much through the eyes of a Jewish-influenced character.

 The son of musicians with a tempestuous marriage, Townshend in his early years was shuffled around among relatives, friends and neighbors while his parents came and went, carrying on relationships outside of their marriage.
 In his autobiography, Townshend waxes nostalgic not for the comfort of his family, but for the Jewish world that protected him: “We shared our house with the Cass family, who lived upstairs and, like many of my parents’ closest friends, were Jewish.
 I remember noisy, joyous Passovers with a lot of Gefilte fish, chopped liver and the aroma of slow-roasting brisket.”

 After a stint being raised by his grandmother, a period during which he was abused by her and the parade of boyfriends tramping in and out of her flat, he returned home to his parents.
 Again, his surroundings gave him the most security and happiness: “I was seven, and happy to be home again, back in the noisy flat with a toilet in the back yard and the delicious aroma of Jewish cooking from upstairs.
 It was all very reassuring.”

 The Who evolved from a band called the Detours originally led by vocalist Roger Daltrey, who played guitar at the time.
 The band included bassist John Entwistle, a high school chum of Townshend’s.
 When the group’s lead guitarist quit the band, Entwistle recommended his friend.
 As Townshend tells it, the audition went something like this: